mdjx/PSNetAddressing/README.md

 `-ReturnAllIPs`

 If set, returns a populated array property called `AllIPs` that contains all usable IP addresses within the specified subnet.
-This has been set as an optional switch as large networks can return millioons if not billions of usable IPs, which can consume significant time, CPU, and memory.
+This has been set as an optional switch as large networks can return millions if not billions of usable IPs, which can consume significant time, CPU, and memory.

 ```yaml
 Type: SwitchParameter